 Finally, there is the option to use gene therapy to attempt to repopulate the immune system with cells that lack (s) the HIV (s) receptore (s) need (s) for replication -in particular receptor used by most CCR5 the transmitted virus.
 This was the basis of Timothy Brown's healing: his new set of bone marrow cells came from a donor to which lacked naturally CCR5 the receiver.
 Note, again, that six attempts were made to repeat the process and all led to death.

-Approaches using the CD4 cells of the individual genes that have their CCR5 receiver removed and are then reinfused into the patient without undergoing drastic step of deleting your entire immune system in the first place and were among the first healing experiments achieved in humans.
-Matt Sharp, wasone of the first volunteers in this study about healing and this [study] was described as with the most lasting benefits - few side effects and a long push on the development of CD4 cells.
+The approaches using the individual's own CD4 cells that have the genes their CCR5 receptor removed and are then reinfused into the patient without going through the drastic step of erasing their entire immune system in the first place and were among the first healing experiments in humans.
+Matt Sharp, was one of the first volunteers in this study on cure and this [study] was described as having the most lasting benefits - few side effects, and a long push in the development of CD4 cells.

 One of the problems with the exclusion of CCR5 receptor on immune cells is that HIV can use other CXCR4 receiver, and indeed viruses that use CXCR4- receivers have appeared in at least one of the failed experiments that tried to reproduce the healing Tim Brown the Berlin patient.
 Unfortunately, while people without CCR5 may remain in good health, CXCR4 is much more essential part of the immune system, and CXCR4 blockers used as treatments for HIV failed due to unacceptable toxicity.

-However, a team of University of Pennsylvania managed to cell engineering CD4 cells began to carry on its surface a 'fused peptide ", which is like a necklace, a combination of part of the HIV gp41 fusion protein with receptors CXCR4 or CCR5 receptors.
-Cells expressing this peptide are fused as they lacked the CCR5 and / or CXCR4 receptors receptors and therefore resistant to HIV infection.
+However, a team from the University of Pennsylvania was engineered into CD4 cells that loaded onto their surface a "fused peptide," which is like a paste, a combination of part of the HIV gp41 fusion protein with the CXCR4 receptors or CCR5 receptors.
+Cells expressing this fused peptide are as if they lack the CCR5 receptors and / or CXCR4 receptors and thus are resistant to HIV infection.

 Maintaining the cure of HIV as a priority

-This is just a small sample of the many healing strategies and the drug targets explored during 2º day healing workshop.
+This is just a small sample of the numerous healing strategies and drug targets explored during the 2 day of the Healing Workshop.
 There are two other therapeutic vaccines being tested in monkeys, and both are promising in the field of immune responses.
-There are also many experiments on microbes in treating cell induction of cell vulnerability to infection and studies on the latency.
-Several other targets on drugs and promising vaccines have been described.
+There are also many experiments in microbes in cell induction addressing cellular vulnerability to infection and latency studies.
+Several other targets on promising drugs and vaccines have been described.

 What was missing this year would be a single significant advance or conducting research for the cure: The search of the cure is in the phase lead to very promising facts, but lacks a strong signal to indicate that a variety of strategies, there was one in pursuit of healing.
 In all probability, as Marcus Altfeld recalled earlier this symposium, we have a combination of approaches.
 Sharp told Congress that now was "not the time to rush a decision on any single approach to healing."

-He added that it was essential to include the search for a cure in any discussion of the term AIDS.
-He was worried, and he said that recent talks on access to treatment, treatment as prevention and pre-exposure prophylaxis (PrEP), and not to mentionobjectives as 90-90-90.
+He added that it was essential to include research for cure in any discussion of the term AIDS.
+He was concerned, and he said so, that recent talks about access to treatment, treatment such as prevention and pre-exposure prophylaxis (PrEP), and the lack of mention objectives as 90-90-90.

-Cure HIV is that it does not want to see come out of the agenda, or go out of the list of priorities of funders.
-While reducing the incidence of HIV in places as diverse as San Francisco and Botswana are welcome, Sharp adds: only cure and treatment and HIV prevention is what can really bring an end to the epidemic.
+Curing HIV is what he does not want to see get off the agenda, or go off the list of funders' priorities.
+While reducing the incidence of HIV in places as diverse as San Francisco and Botswana are welcome, Sharp adds: only cure as well as HIV treatment and prevention is what really can bring an end to the epidemic.

 Written by Gus Cairns in a joint action of aidsmap and HIV & Hepatites.Com was published in Published on Friday, July 31 2015 day